agusmoura/toolbox-fullstack-challenge/README.md

 ### CSV validation failing

 Check the CSV format:

 - Must have exactly 4 columns
 - Number field must be a valid integer
 - Hex field must be exactly 32 characters of valid hex

-## License

-ISC

-## Support

-For issues and questions, please check the project documentation in `CLAUDE.md`.